shavz/shiveenp.com/content/about/index.md

 date: 2020-02-22T18:11:37+11:00
 ---

-Hi!
-My name is Shiveen 👋🏽 🤓
+Hi and welcome to my site.

-I like building software and products for companies that are making a difference.
+My name is Shiveen and I like building great products.
 I am currently a Senior Engineer @ [Atlassian](https://www.atlassian.com/) working on the Jira family of products.
-I have previously worked in finance @ [JPMorgan](https://www.jpmorgan.com/) and lead the platform team for a large scale orders and payments system @ [Ordermentum](https://www.ordermentum.com/) and most recently as Tech Lead @ [Grow Super](https://www.growsuper.com/) which is focussed on making a super admin platform.

 Growing up, I've always been fascinated with how the world works, and the ability to write software allows me to creatively explore the world and leave it a little bit better.